fbpx

 Bills seeking to repeal or reform the law have become -of-the-mill in the statehouse.
 Last year, over two dozen bills sought to modify the state’s certificate of need law.ย

-Legislators in 2016 made several changes to the law, shortening application review timelines and increasing capital expenditure thresholds.
+Legislators in 2016 made several changes to the law, including shortening application review timelines and increasing capital expenditure thresholds.

-States were first required to implement certificate of need laws in 1974 in order to receive funding for certain federal programs.
+States were first required to implement certificate of need laws in 1974 in order to receive for certain federal programs.
 Today, 35 states operate certificate of need programs, and 12 have repealed their laws entirely, according to the National Conference of State Legislatures.ย

 Laurin St. Pรฉ, CEO of the nonprofit Health System, said that without the certificate of need law, private equity-backed companies could open health centers near existing hospitals, drawing away patients with insurance.